AlishaTech/Twitter_NLP_Sentiment_Analysis/Twitter-Sentiment-Analysis/README.md

 # Conclusion

 Throughout my analysis, I learned how to approach a sentiment analysis problem.
 I started with preprocessing and exploration of data.
 Then I extracted features from the cleaned text using Bag-of-Words and TF-IDF.
-Lastly, built models using both of the feature sets to classify the tweets.
+Lastly, I built models using both of the feature sets to classify the tweets.